 After a peaceful wander around the abbey grounds and ruins we then walked to St. Dogmael’s main street and through to the village green which overlooks a stretch of the River Teifi.

 An information board here drew our attention to an interesting feature nearby.
-Set in a hollow down on the riverbank sits a massive Pembrokeshire bluestone, a stone like those at Stonehenge.
-This one’s a peculiar shape and positioned in a stonewalled cavity, I think it resembles a serpent’s head emerging from it’s lair!
+Set in a hollow down on the riverbank sits a massive Pembrokeshire bluestone, a type of stone most famous for their use at Stonehenge.
+This one’s a peculiar shape and positioned in a stonewalled cavity, it resembles a serpent’s head emerging from it’s lair!

 The stone is known in more recent times as the Blessing Stone, so called because from here the Abbey monks would bless the fishing boats launching on the river.
 But it’s original name from earlier Celtic times is the ‘Answer Stone’ or ’Carreg Ateb’ in Welsh.
 The stone is in an unusual place and since our visit we have learned that archaeologists speculate on why the ancient celts placed it here, perhaps over 4000 years ago, with suggestions it may originally have formed a capstone of an ancient burial chamber.